Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 All this work fine but let's say that for some reasons we would like to be able to insert a batch of emloyees to the register and it should be an atomic operation.
 Either they are all added to the register or none of them are.

-A simple non-atomic way to do so will look like this.
+A simple non-atomic way to do so would look like this.

 ```c++
 void add_batch(std::initializer_list<employee> employees) {